 entrypoint: 'bash -c "VERBOSE=yes docker-entrypoint.sh precreate-core solrconf /solr-conf ; precreate-core core2 /core2-conf ; precreate-core core3 /core3-conf ; exec solr -f "'

-, and Acquia’s hosting requires Solr 7.
-You’ll want to see the contributed recipes for older versions of Solr.Contributed by @rfay
+solr:8 and beyond.
+Acquia’s hosting requires Solr 7.
+You’ll want to follow the Drupal 7 instructions above, or see the contributed recipes for older versions of Solr.Contributed by @rfay

 Maintained by @mkalkbrenner, @bserem, and the DDEV team